letmeentertainyou/IceBrakes/docs/TESTING_README.txt

 ################### TESTING ######################

 Going from 0.0.1 onward features will be defined in a test before development.
-See DOCS/test_maninfest.txt for a detailed list of the tests and what they check.
+See DOCS/test_manifest.txt for a detailed list of the tests and what they check.

-All tests need to be backwards and forewards compatable so I am not writing tests to prove that features don't exist.
+All tests need to be backwards and forwards compatible so I am not writing tests to prove that features don't exist.
 If for example I wrote a test to prove that scopes aren't implemented, then I would need to delete that test when scopes are added.